ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/json.md

 **Execution**

 1. The passed JsonPath expression is executed.
-2. If an error occurs, the predicate returns `null`
+2. If an error occurs, the predicate returns `null`.
-3. If an empty sequence is obtained as a result of the execution, the predicate returns `false`
+3. If an empty sequence is obtained as a result of the execution, the predicate returns `false`.
-4. Otherwise, the predicate returns `true`
+4. Otherwise, the predicate returns `true`.

-**Examples**
+**Examples:**

 Let's take a JSON document: